Treasury proposal: Deliver $500B to Americans starting April

 The Treasury outline provides a basis for lawmakers to work from in an unprecedented government response and is likely to be broadened to include additional emergency funding for federal agencies.

 The price tag for the upcoming economic package alone promises to exceed Treasury’s $1 trillion request, a rescue plan not seen since the Great Recession.
-Trump wants checks sent to the public within two weeks — a huge logistical task — and is urging Congress to pass the eye-popping stimulus package in a matter of days.
-A more realistic timeframe is next week.
+Trump is urging Congress to pass the eye-popping stimulus package in a matter of days.
+A more realistic time frame is next week.

 As analysts warn the country is surely entering a recession, the government is grappling with an enormous political undertaking with echoes of the 2008 financial crisis.